 61. If the Commission were to cap the distribution used to determine an MLP's dividend yield at below the market-determined level, but use the actual market price of the MLP's publicly traded units and a growth projection reflecting the actual level of distributions, the DCF analysis would fail to achieve its intended purpose of determining the return the equity market requires in order to justify an investment in the pipeline.
 That is because there would be a mismatch among the inputs the Commission used for the variables in the DCF formula.
 The DCF analysis presumes that the market value of an MLP's units is a function of the entire present and future cash flow provided by an investment in those units.
-Given this interlocking nature of the variables in the DCF formula, INGAA and the other pipeline commenters are correct that limiting the distribution input to earnings, while using market values for the other inputs to the DCF formula, would result in the calculation of a return below that implied in the share price.

-included in the gas pipeline proxy group in Appendix A average 10.5 percent, while the IBES growth projections for the six MLPs average only 6.67 percent.
+Given this interlocking nature of the variables in the DCF formula, INGAA and the other pipeline commenters are correct that limiting the distribution input to earnings, while using market values for the other inputs to the DCF formula, would result in the calculation of a return below that implied in the share price.80 included in the gas pipeline proxy group in Appendix A average 10.5 percent, while the IBES growth projections for the six MLPs average only 6.67 percent.

-See AOPL Initial Comments, Williamson Aff. at 6-7; AOPL Reply Comments at 6-7; Panhandle Initial Comments, Attachment dated August 30, 2007, Analysis of the Use of MLPs in the Group of Proxy Companies Used For Determining Gas and Oil Pipeline Return on Equity at 10-11; Transwestern Pipeline Company, LLC, Docket No. RP06-614-000, Ex.
-TW-56 filed September 29, 2006, at 23-24; High Island Offshore System, L.L.C., Docket No. RP96-540-000, Ex.
+The state of the System, L.L.C., Docket No. RP96-540-000, Ex.
 HIO-73 filed August 26, 2006 at 28-29; Texaco Refining and Marketing Inc, et al. v.
 SFPP, L.P., Docket No. OR96-2-012, Ex.
 SEP SFPP-56 dated February 14, 2005 at 9-10; Mojave Pipeline Company, Docket No. RP07-310-000, Ex.
 MPC-70 dated February 2, 2007 at 28-32 (including tables and charts on the relative growth rates of corporations and MLPs); Kern River Gas Transmission Company, Docket No. RP04-274-000, Ex.
 KR-107 at 17.

-The earnings cap on the distribution would artificially reduce an MLP's dividend yield below that assumed by the investor in valuing the stock.
+80 The earnings cap on the distribution would artificially reduce an MLP's dividend yield below that assumed by the investor in valuing the stock.
 Adding the artificially reduced dividend yield to a growth projection that reflects the MLP's reduced growth prospects due to its high actual distributions would inevitably result in an ROE lower than that actually required by the market.